musejs/v4-validator/README.md

 These functions are keyed by the rule they run on.
 Additionally, there is a default replacer called before the rule-specific replacers are called.

-You may add or..ahem..replace...the default replacers with your own functions by either supplying them in the factory's `config` object, or if you already have a `V4Validator` class, you may call the `replacer` method:
+You may add or overwrite the default replacers with your own functions by either supplying them in the factory's `config` object, or if you already have a `V4Validator` class, you may call the `replacer` method:
 ```
 var V4Validator = require('../src/factory')();